jwworth/jakeworth/content/blog/how-i-talk-brainstorming.md

 With this mindset, I can cultivate a long list of ideas which will help me fill out the time and hopefully keep the audience engaged.

 Leading up to a talk, I like to solicit ideas from my coworkers and the general programming.
 I had some great conversations and received many ideas through our company Slack.
-The Tweet below did the same thing with the community outside my office.
-I think borrowing ideas from others makes your talk stronger against the inevitable blind spots we all possess.
+Borrowing ideas from others makes your talk stronger against the inevitable blind spots we all possess.

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I&#39;m speaking soon about <a href="https://twitter.com/hashtag/reactjs?src=hash">#reactjs</a> and <a href="https://twitter.com/hashtag/vim?src=hash">#vim</a>!
-If you&#39;re using this combo of tools, I&#39;d love to hear any tools + techniques you&#39;ve discovered...</p>&mdash; Jake Worth (@jwworth) <a href="https://twitter.com/jwworth/status/895640143528439812">August 10, 2017</a></blockquote>
-<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Here is my current brainstorm list for my talk next month.
 I check off an idea when I've researched it, regardless of whether or not it survives and makes it